Assouad type dimensions of parabolic Julia sets: Definitions and background

+Recall that the set of parabolic points is finite because every parabolic cycle must attract at least one critical point \cite[Theorem 9.3.2]{B2} and there are only finitely many critical points due to the Riemann--Hurwitz relation \cite[Corollary 2.7.2]{B2}.
+As $J(T^{n}) = J(T)$ for every $n \in \mathbb{N}$ and $q$ is rational, we may assume without loss of generality that $\mathbf{\Omega} = \mathbf{\Omega_0}.$

 It was proven in \cite{DU2} that $h = \haus J(T)$ is given by the smallest zero of the function $t \mapsto P(T, -t\text{log} \size{T'})$ where $P$ is the \textit{topological pressure}.
-A similar result for hyperbolic Julia sets with `smallest' replaced with `only' is often referred to as the \textit{Bowen-Manning-McCluskey formula}, see \cite{BOW, MM}.
+A similar result for hyperbolic Julia sets with `smallest' replaced with `only' is often referred to as the \textit{Bowen--Manning--McCluskey formula}, see \cite{BOW, MM}.